-After doing extensive research, we were surprised to see this car rental listing on Klook offering the cheapest rate for our needs.
-Our 8 days rental of a Toyota Vios costs just S$65 per day (actually we paid only $60 per day after some X’mas discount. :)).
+After doing extensive research, we were surprised to see the car rental listing on Klook offering the cheapest rate for our needs.
+Our 8 days rental of a Toyota Vios cost just S$65 per day (actually we paid only $60 per day after some X’mas discount. :)).

 2. Easy Booking of Car